Accident Insurance (OV)

 The employee must report the accident online on the first AO day to the SVB from 5 to 10 a.m.
-The employer must download the BO reporting form from our website and fill it out completely.
-The employee must have his/her physician, who provided the first aid, fill out the second page.
+The form consists of two parts.
+The employer must download the BO reporting form from our website and fill it out the first part completely.
+The employee must fill out the second part.

 3. What are you entitled to, if you were involved in an industrial accident?

 Medical and hospital treatment.
 Artificial aid (prostheses) and expedients.
 Industrial injury benefit.

 4. What are the persons dependent on the person involved in a fatal industrial accident entitled to?

 The dependent persons are entitled to a cash benefit.

 5. What is the amount of the industrial injury benefit?